dy/piezo/docs/r&d.md

   ? is there a change we're going to need to include generic binary fragments?

-  * importing all or is not nice pattern: that causes implicit conflict.
+  * importing all is not nice pattern: that causes implicit conflict.
     * it's better to always assign to a variable to make importable parts explicit.
     - conflicts with notes.
 We need to import all of them.